The Mengerian Stress Index: From Spec to Live Dashboard

 OTROFFt=ytoffyton(in basis points, maturity-adjusted)\text{OTROFF}_t = y^{\text{off}}_t - y^{\text{on}}_t \quad \text{(in basis points, maturity-adjusted)}

-The maturity adjustment is necessary because the off-the-run is approximately 90 days shorter in remaining maturity than the on-the-run; the adjustment uses the slope of the local term structure to project both onto a common maturity reference.
+The maturity adjustment is necessary because the off-the-run is typically a few months shorter in remaining maturity than the on-the-run; the adjustment uses the slope of the local term structure to project both onto a common maturity reference.
+A companion metric — the ratio of on-the-run daily volume to off-the-run daily volume — confirms that any observed spread reflects saleability rather than other factors, since under stress, flow concentrates dramatically in the most-current issues.

 Component 3: repo haircut dispersion (RHD)